-Thinking about buying your very own log cabin?
+Thinking about buying your very own vacation property?
 Many people do right after they rent a vacation property and love the peace and quiet away from city life.
 They enjoy it so much they decide instead of renting one every year, let’s just buy one of our own!
 It’s more common than you might think.
-Getting financing for a vacation cabin isn’t as common compared to financing a single family home in a suburban neighborhood.
+Getting financing for a vacation property isn’t as common compared to financing a single-family home in a suburban neighborhood.
 But let’s be clear, financing is available and at competitive terms.

 The first consideration is establishing value with a new appraisal.
 Appraisals contain information regarding the sales price of a property and then find recent sales of similar homes in the area.
-This part may be a challenge for conventional loans because a log cabin is typically somewhat remote with few, if any, similar properties in the area.
-A log cabin is unique in construction but that’s the attraction for many.
-What the lender wants to see if that a log cabin isn’t unique in construction and attractive for certain types of buyers.
+This part may be a challenge for conventional loans because a vacation property might be in a remote area, with few similar properties in the area.
+The lender wants to see if the vacation property will be attractive for certain types of buyers.

 A lender wants to make sure the sales price is competitive in the market and can do so by researching similar properties in the area.
-With a log cabin loan, finding nearby comparable sales is given some degree of leeway.
+With a vacation property mortgage, finding nearby comparable sales is given some degree of leeway.
 However, marketability is very important to a lender.
-In a worse case scenario should the lender have to take back the property and sell it, the lender wants to be assured there is a market for such homes.
+In a worst-case scenario should the lender have to take back the property and sell it, the lender wants to be assured there is a market for such homes.
 Once this determination has been made, financing is available.

 A second determination is occupancy.
-Most vacation cabins are there to be used a few times out of the year.
+Most vacation properties are there to be used a few times out of the year.
 It’s considered a second home.
-This is compared to buying a cabin and renting it out for cash flow.
+This is compared to buying a property and renting it out for cash flow.
 Buying and renting turns the property into an investment home.

 Rates and terms for rental properties will be adjusted due to the unit being a rental.
 You can expect to make a down payment of 20% or more and fixed interest rates can be up to 0.50% higher compared to a primary residence.
 This is essentially the same rate and term pricing as when financing a traditional home.
 There may be a slight adjustment but not by very much.